What is Medicare Supplement Plan C?

 The best time to buy a Medicare Plan C policy is during your six-month Medicare Supplement Open Enrollment Period (OEP).
 Your OEP starts on the first day of the month that you’re age 65 or over and enrolled in Medicare Part B. During this six-month period, you have a Guaranteed-issue is a right granted to Medicare beneficiaries and applies to Medicare Supplement insurance (aka, Medigap plans).
 All states and the federal government enforce this essential right, which protects Medicare beneficiaries from medical underwriting.... to get the Medicare supplement plan of your choice.

 Having a guaranteed issue right is a serious benefit.
-It means that you can’t be denied coverage due to a pre-existing condition.
+It means that you can’t be denied coverage due to a A pre-existing condition is any health problem that occurred before enrolling in a health plan.
+The Affordable Care Act law made it illegal for health plans to or charge more due to a pre-existing condition.....
 So long as you live in the plan’s area of service and you are enrolled in both Medicare Parts A and B, the insurance carrier you choose must sell you a policy.

 If you miss your OEP and later decide to apply, you will be required to go through medical underwriting and the carrier may deny coverage.
 However, in some situations, you may have a guaranteed issue right to enroll in a Medigap plan outside your Medigap OEP.